Exploited7/discord-invite-joiner/README.md

 # Discord invite Joiner .
+⚠️ This version is currently patched i am gonna update it as soon as possible ⚠️

 Discord invite joiner fast with multiple threads , and using undetected captcha solver ( FCAPTCHA ) .
 Enjoy using it .

 # SetUp